trecakov/rhcsa9/study_notes/exam_notes_per_objective.md

 	9. `exit`

 	These steps work for most RHEL versions besides 9.0.
 So if you are trying to do this on RHEL 9.0 there are 2 solutions.
-	1. When you reboot the server and grub2 boot screen comes up, move with down arrow to the rescue kernel and press `e`.
+	1. When you reboot the server and grub2 boot screen comes up, move down arrow to the rescue kernel and press `e`.
 Then follow the rest of above steps.
 	2. Second solutions:
 		1. When you reboot the server and grub2 boot screen comes up, press `e`
 		2. Go to the end of the line that starts with `linux` and add `init=/bin/bash`, also change ro -> rw on the same line.
-		3. Press Ctrl+x
+		3. Press `Ctrl+x`
 		4. `passwd root`
 		5. `touch /.autorelabel`
 		6. `/usr/sbin/reboot -f`

-- Identify CPU/memory intensive processes and kill processes Use `top` tool to view CPU/memory intensive processes and kill processes `M` - to sort by Memory usage
+- Identify CPU/memory intensive processes and kill processes
+	- Use `top` tool to view CPU/memory intensive processes and kill processes
+	- `M` - to sort by Memory usage
-	`P` - to sort by CPU/memory
+	- `P` - to sort by CPU/memory
-	`U` - to sort by user
+	- `U` - to sort by user
-	`K` - to kill the process
+	- `K` - to kill the process
-	`R` - to renice the process
+	- `R` - to renice the process

 - Adjust process scheduling
-	`chrt --help` - this will give you enough info on how change priority/policy
+	- `chrt --help` - this will give you enough info on how change priority/policy

 - Manage tuning profiles
-	`dnf install tuned -y` - install tuned packages `systemctl enable --now tuned` - enable and start systemd tuned service `tuned-adm --help`
+	- `dnf install tuned -y` - install tuned packages
+	- `systemctl enable --now tuned` - enable and start systemd tuned service
+	- `tuned-adm --help`
-	`tuned-adm active` - list an active profile `tuned-adm profile` - lists all profiles
+	- `tuned-adm active` - list an active profile
+	- `tuned-adm profile` - lists all profiles
-	`tuned-adm recommend` - lists recommended profile
+	- `tuned-adm recommend` - lists recommended profile
-	`tuned-adm profile virtual-guest` - changes active profile to virtual-guest `tuned-adm profile virtual-guest powersave` - changes active profile to multiprofile virtual-guest and powersave
+	- `tuned-adm profile virtual-guest` - changes active profile to virtual-guest
+	- `tuned-adm profile virtual-guest powersave` - changes active profile to multiprofile virtual-guest and powersave

 	To configure dynamic tuning profile:
 	1. change a dynamic_tuning value to 1 in /etc/tuned/tuned-main.conf
 	2. restart the tuned service

-- Locate and interpret system log files and journals `journalctl --help`
+- Locate and interpret system log files and journals
+	- `journalctl --help`
-	`journalctl -u chronyd` - lists anything related to unit chronyd `journalctl -g systemd` - greps journals for systemd
+	- `journalctl -u chronyd` - lists anything related to unit chronyd
+	- `journalctl -g systemd` - greps journals for systemd

 - Preserve system journals
-	1. create a directory /var/log/journal
+	1. create a directory `/var/log/journal`
-	2. modify storage variable in /etc/systemd/journald.conf to auto
+	2. modify storage variable in `/etc/systemd/journald.conf` to auto
 	3. `journalctl --flush`

-- Start, stop, and check the status of network services `systemctl --help`
+- Start, stop, and check the status of network services
+	- `systemctl --help`
-	`systemctl start/stop/restart/status NetworkManager`
+	- `systemctl start/stop/restart/status NetworkManager`

 - Securely transfer files between systems
-	`scp username@hostame:/path/to/file.txt /location/on/local/machine` - secure copy from remote machine to a local server `scp /location/on/local/machine/file.txt username@hostame:/location/on/remote/machine` - secure copy from local machine to a remote server
+	- `scp username@hostame:/path/to/file.txt /location/on/local/machine` - secure copy from remote machine to a local server
+	- `scp /location/on/local/machine/file.txt username@hostame:/location/on/remote/machine` - secure copy from local machine to a remote server
-	`sftp username@hostname` - sftp protocol, type `?` after connection for help `scp --help`
+	- `sftp username@hostname` - sftp protocol, type `?` after connection for help
+	- `scp --help`
-	`sftp --help`
+	- `sftp --help`

 ### Configure local storage
-- List, create, and delete partitions on GPT/MBR disks fdisk(MBR) - used to create a master boot record-based partitions.
-Only 4 MBR partitions are able to be created on the system. gdisk(GPT) - used to create GPT partitions.
+- List, create, and delete partitions on GPT/MBR disks
+	- fdisk(MBR) - used to create a master boot record-based partitions.
+Only 4 MBR partitions are able to be created on the system.
+	- gdisk(GPT) - used to create GPT partitions.
 Unlimited number of GPT partitons on the system.

-	`fdisk -l` - lists all disks with a lot of info `lsblk -f` - info about disks, uuids, mountpoints, and fstypes.
+	- `fdisk -l` - lists all disks with a lot of info
+	- `lsblk -f` - info about disks, uuids, mountpoints, and fstypes.

 	Creating gdisk/fdisk partition:
-	`gdisk/fdisk /dev/sdb`
+	- `gdisk/fdisk /dev/sdb`
-	`?` - for help
+	- `?` - for help
-	`n` - new partition
+	- `n` - new partition
-	`t` - change partition type
+	- `t` - change partition type
-	`L` - list partition hex
+	- `L` - list partition hex
-	`p` - print to double check
+	- `p` - print to double check
-	`w` - write
+	- `w` - write

-	Once partition has been created, we need to create filesystem(xfs,ext4,vfat), directory and mount it.
+	Once the partition has been created, we need to create a filesystem(xfs,ext4,vfat), directory and mount it.
 If this mount needs to be persistent, add it to fstab.
-	`mkfs.ext4 /dev/sdb1`
+	- `mkfs.ext4 /dev/sdb1`
-	`mkdir /web_project`
+	- `mkdir /web_project`
-	`mount /dev/sdb1 /web_project`
+	- `mount /dev/sdb1 /web_project`
-	`echo "/dev/sdb1 /web_project ext4 defaults 0 0" >> /etc/fstab`
+	- `echo "/dev/sdb1 /web_project ext4 defaults 0 0" >> /etc/fstab`

 - Create and remove physical volumes
-	`pvcreate /dev/sd*` - create a physical volume `pvremove /dev/sd*` - remove a physical volume
+	- `pvcreate /dev/sd*` - create a physical volume
+	- `pvremove /dev/sd*` - remove a physical volume

 - Assign physical volumes to volume groups
-	`vgcreate db_storage /dev/sd*`
+	- `vgcreate db_storage /dev/sd*`
-	`vgremove -f db_storage`
+	- `vgremove -f db_storage`

 - Create and delete logical volumes
-	`lvcreate -L 2G -n database db_storage` - creating a 2G in size logical volume named database, assigning db_storage volume group.
+	- `lvcreate -L 2G -n database db_storage` - creating a 2G in size logical volume named database, assigning db_storage volume group.
-	`lvremove /dev/mapper/db_storate-database` - removing logical volume
+	- `lvremove /dev/mapper/db_storate-database` - removing logical volume

-- Configure systems to mount file systems at boot by universally unique ID (UUID) or label Add something like this to /etc/fstab:
+- Configure systems to mount file systems at boot by universally unique ID (UUID) or label
+	- Add something like this to `/etc/fstab`:
-	`UUID=fe7d3d5a-7616-4f4e-9156-dbce80ec058d       /mnt/test   xfs     defaults        0       0`
+	- `UUID=fe7d3d5a-7616-4f4e-9156-dbce80ec058d       /mnt/test   xfs     defaults        0       0`

-- Add new partitions and logical volumes, and swap to a system non-destructively Extending swap by creating a fdisk partition:
+- Add new partitions and logical volumes, and swap to a system non-destructively
+	- Extending swap by creating a fdisk partition:
-	`fdisk /dev/sdb`
+	- `fdisk /dev/sdb`
 	 1. `n` - new partition
 	 2. Enter for defaults
 	 3. `t` - change partition type